Ricket/AB-Solution/README.md

 # AB-Solution
-AB-Solution - Ad-blocking with amalgamated hosts file.
+AB-Solution - Ad-blocking with an amalgamated hosts file.

 A shell script for ASUS Routers with Asuswrt-Merlin firmware installed.